Want to be a great designer? Steal these 30 secrets from the world’s top experts

 Feed The Earth, Don’t Poison It

 Be able to look at interrelated systems as parts of a whole, highlighting the communities and ecosystems that exist around each resource needed to create products.
 Regenerative design requires a scientific understanding of ecosystems impacted by any extraction needed to design and produce products.
-The secret is to create systems that prioritize materials that go back to Earth as food not as poison.—Céline Semaan, founder, Slow Factory Foundation
+The secret is to create systems that prioritize materials that go back to Earth as food not as poison.—Céline Semaan, founder, Slow Factory

 Adopt A Learning Mindset